International cooperation on humanitarian aid

-Humanitarian aid in the United Nations system
+Humanitarian aid through the United Nations

 International coordination by the UN system